-AquaStool combines the functions of specimen stabilization, DNA extraction, and PCR inhibitor removal in a single solution.
+AquaStool combines the functions of specimen stabilization, DNA/RNA extraction, and PCR inhibitor removal.

 AquaStool can be used to extract fecal DNA and enables noninvasive genotyping of transgenic animals and monitoring of wildlife animals.

-AquaStool extracts fecal DNA and RNA originated from the host, commensal bacteria, invasive viruses, fungi, or parasites, and incompletely digested foods, enabling the study of human and animal microbiome; diagnosis of bacterial, viral, fungal, and parasitic infections.
+AquaStool extracts fecal DNA and RNA originated from the host, commensal bacteria, invasive microbes, and incompletely digested foods, enabling the study of gut microbiome; diagnosis of microbial infections.

-AquaStool may be used to collect fecal specimens in the field.
-It will stabilize the DNA and allow shipping the fecal specimens to the laboratory at ambient temperature and extract the DNA without using other extraction kits.
+AquaStool may be used to collect fecal specimens in the field, stabilize the DNA, ship the specimens at ambient temperature and extract the DNA without using other extraction kits.

-Comparison of tail DNA and fecal DNA extractions with our AquaGenomic and AquaStool reagents
+Comparison of tail and fecal DNA extractions with our AquaGenomic and AquaStool reagents

-(Please refer to the Instruction Manual for fecal DNA/RNA extraction from human stool specimens.)
+(Please refer to the Instruction Manual for mouse fecal and wood DNA extraction protocols)

 Product Number: 7001, 7030

-Application: DNA/RNA extraction from fecal specimens.
+Application: DNA/RNA extraction from fecal, soil and wood samples.
 For in vitro research use only.

 Size: The kit is sufficient for the preparation of